Auckland railway station: Railway use & closure

 Underpasses and ramps linked the station building with an extended platform network to the rear, built with elegant concrete canopies and other elements as integral parts of the original design and function.
 With modifications, the building was used as the main point of arrival for rail passengers in Auckland for most of the century.

+Over 80,000 tiles were used to decorate the building, together with coats of arms of some cities.

 The station building was sold during the privatisation of part of the New Zealand Railways Corporation during the 1990s, partly because of the impending construction of Britomart Transport Centre, which would become the new railway station for the city centre.

 The station platforms remained open until July 2003 when Britomart was opened.
 A single platform remained in use to serve a limited number of peak-hour suburban services which continued to operate for several months after the opening of Britomart, known as The Strand Station.
 In the decade that followed, the platform was occasionally used by excursion trains although, along with the rest of the platforms, it became largely dilapidated.